orbeckstASU/physic-labs-pyscript/README.md

    (add your `proposal.pdf` to the repository under `docs`);
 2. collaborate as a team;
 3. use the Wiki to keep a "lab notebook" for the project;
-4. present the work as a poster;
+4. present the work as a video presentation;
-5. individually explain various aspects of the work in a Q&A in front of the poster.
+5. individually explain various aspects of the work in a virtual Q&A

 For an overview over the requirements see [docs/final_overview.pdf](docs/final_overview.pdf).